Questions? Call +1 (561) 320-9995

 Aerogel alternative

 Advanced vacuum insulation is a highly effective thermal barrier that can be used as an alternative to aerogel.
 Both of these products can offer advantages compared to traditional insulating materials.
 Both technologies are both known for delivering ultra-high thermal performance in exceptionally thin packages.
-Insulon® advanced vacuum insulation offers benefits including fracture toughness, mechanical strength, resistance to vibration, and high temperature capabilities up to 1000°C.
+Insulon® advanced vacuum insulation offers benefits including fracture toughness, mechanical strength, resistance to vibration, and high temperature capabilities up to 815°C or higher, depending on the product.

 What is aerogel?